adrienjoly/telegram-scribe-bot/README.md

 ### 3. Deploy and bind the bot to Telegram

-- `$ npm run deploy` (will upload the source code to your Firebase project)
+- `$ make deploy-firebase` (will upload the source code to your Firebase project)
 - In the `.env` file, replace the default `ROUTER_URL` value by the one printed when deploying (previous step), it must end with `/router/`
-- `$ npm run deploy:test` (to check that the function deployed on Firebase works as expected)
+- `$ make test-firebase` (to check that the function deployed on Firebase responds)
-- `$ npm run webhook:bind` (to bind that function to your Telegram bot)
+- `$ make bind-firebase-webhook` (to bind that function to your Telegram bot)
-- `$ npm run webhook:test` (to check that the function's router URL was properly bound to your Telegram bot)
+- `$ make test-firebase-webhook` (to check that the function's router URL was properly bound to your Telegram bot)

-After making any change to your bot, don't forget to deploy again it using `$ npm run deploy`.
+After making any change to your bot, don't forget to deploy again it using `$ make deploy-firebase`.

 ### 4. Test your bot